EddyEjembi/Social-Sent-Model/README.md

 - **Comprehensive Evaluation**: The research project incorporates thorough evaluation processes to measure the effectiveness of the fine-tuned models in capturing and classifying a wider range of emotional states in social media text.

 ## How to Use
-To access/use the  fine-tuned model, you make a request to the API located.
+To access/use the  fine-tuned model, you make a request to the API.
 The API requires just one Parameter:
 The tweet by a particular user (in text)